Tony7466/datacrow/modules/datacrow-resources/readme/readme.txt

 The various parameters you can use are listed below:

     -client
-     This has to be used in case you want to connect to a client.
+     This has to be used in case you want to connect to a server.

     -db:<database name>
      Forces Data Crow to use another database.